Skip to main content

 Use an internal eligibility article to help Fin determine whether a user qualifies for a discount, refund, or specific program.

 Give Fin specific guidance on how to interact with customers while running a procedure.
-To add guidance, open a Fin Procedure and click Guidance in the top right corner of the Instructions editor.
+To enable guidance, open a Fin Procedure and click Settings > Guidance in the top corner of the Instructions editor.

 You can also write custom procedure-specific guidance that apply only to this procedure.
 Fin will combine this with any workspace level guidance you selected.
 For example: "Never bring up a refund unless a customer mentions it first."